What is Progressive Supranuclear Palsy (PSP)?

 Based upon the knowledge that the formation of neurofibrillary tangles drives the disease, we have designed molecules which prevent the formation of these toxic tau aggregates in the brain.
 As such we are targeting the root cause of neurodegeneration.
 The underlying molecular mechanism is the inhibition of an enzyme that removes the sugar modification N-acetylglucosamine from tau and is termed O-GlcNAcase.
 As a result of O‑GlcNAcase inhibition, tau bears more of the sugar which blocks its aggregation into toxic assemblies.

-Our first drug candidate for PSP has entered human clinical testing in healthy volunteers.
+Our first drug candidate for PSP has successfully completed human clinical testing in healthy volunteers.

 1% of dementia cases